COVESA/cdsp/docker/README.md

 This directory contains files related to the Docker deployment of the Central Data Service Playground.

 # Central Data Service Playground
-NOTE: The documentation below is a work in progress as we work on the Phase 1 PoC.
-The intention is to help but it may be incomplete.
+The compose file `docker-compose-cdsp.yml` provides a containerized deployment of the playground using docker.

-FIXME: Document deployment and the basic result for each backend.
-Suggest following simple template set by https://github.com/docker/awesome-compose as a starting point.
+## VISSR docker image build setup

-## WAII docker build setup
+The [VISSR VISS Data Server](https://github.com/COVESA/vissr) has no pre-built image in a docker image repository and must therefore be built.
+Whilst the upstream documentation for VISSR is considered the reference documentation for build environment setup this section collects information that we have needed for a successful build of master branch commit 27d6de0.

-The [WAII VISS Data Server](https://github.com/w3c/automotive-viss2) has no pre-built image in a docker image repository and must therefore be built.
-Whilst the upstream documentation for WAII is considered the reference documentation for build environment setup this section collects information that we have needed for a successful build of master branch commit bd92da77.
+NOTE: This project intends to work towards the availability of a pre-built VISSR docker image so that the playground docker deployment can be a simple download of images.

 ### Install golang
-The WAII [build tutorial](https://w3c.github.io/automotive-viss2/build-system/) says to install golang version 1.13 or later.
+The VISSR [build tutorial](https://covesa.github.io/vissr/build-system/) says to install golang version 1.13 or later.
 Go install instructions can be found here: https://go.dev/learn/

 Depending on your distro you may need to setup `GOROOT` and `GOPATH`.
 This was not required on Ubuntu 20 LTS, but was on Mac.